Sports in Orlando, Florida: International soccer

 Orlando has hosted matches for several high-profile international soccer tournaments.
 In the 1994 FIFA World Cup, Orlando's Citrus Bowl hosted five matches—four group-stage matches and one Round of 16 match—with Ireland, the Netherlands, Belgium, and Morocco each playing multiple matches at the stadium.
 Each of the five games drew an attendance of over 60,000.

 Orlando also hosted six group stage matches for the 1996 Summer Olympics men's soccer tournament—three each in Groups B and D—with an average attendance of over 20,000 per game.
 Orlando also hosted three Group E matches for the 1996 women's tournament, with similar attendance figures.

-The Florida Cup started in 2015 and hosts international clubs from several European and South American countries at stadiums across central Florida, including FBC Mortgage Stadium and Exploria Stadium.
+The Florida Cup started in 2015 and hosts international clubs from several European and South American countries at stadiums across central Florida, including Spectrum Stadium and Exploria Stadium.

 In June 2016, Camping World Stadium hosted three group stage matches for the Copa América Centenario.

-In October 2017, Orlando City Stadium, now known as Inter&Co Stadium, hosted a 2018 FIFA World Cup qualification match for the CONCACAF fifth-round of qualifying (also known as the Hexagonal).
+In October 2017, Orlando City Stadium, now known as Inter.co Stadium, hosted a 2018 FIFA World Cup qualification match for the CONCACAF fifth-round of qualifying (also known as the Hexagonal).
 The United States defeated Panama 4–0 in a push to qualify for the 2018 FIFA World Cup, which ultimately failed.

 In March 2018, Orlando City Stadium hosted two matches in that year's SheBelieves Cup, featuring the women's national teams of England, France, Germany, and the 2015 FIFA Women's World Cup winner, the United States.

 As of February 2018, Orlando is one of 26 remaining potential host cities and Camping World Stadium is one of 29 remaining potential host venues in the United 2026 FIFA World Cup bid, the joint bid of the United States, Canada, and Mexico to host the 2026 FIFA World Cup.
 The final version of the bid will include 20–25 venues, selected from the original 49 in consideration.